Follow us

 So what issues do you need to cover when you’ve got the other party sitting across the table?

-Before you get into the nitty gritty, you will likely negotiate the framework of the deal itself.
-Just about every acquisition today will feature either a memorandum of understanding (MoU) or a letter of intent (LOI) that sets out the basis for the larger sale.
-An MoU is a preliminary agreement showing the parties’ intent on making a deal happen, while the LOI, while not constituting the actual sales agreement, but rather lay out the key assumptions and what precisely it is that the counterparties will be negotiating.
+Before you get into the nitty-gritty, you will likely negotiate the framework of the deal itself.
+Just about every acquisition today will feature either a memorandum of understanding (MoU) or a letter of intent (LOI) that sets out the basis for the larger scale.
+An MoU is a preliminary agreement showing the parties’ intent on making a deal happen, while the LOI, while not constitute the actual sales agreement, but rather lays out the key assumptions and what precisely it is that the counterparties will be negotiating.

 They will typically come in tandem with an exclusivity agreement that would preclude any other buyer from going for the sale while negotiations are ongoing.
 This is usually the only part of the LOI that is binding.